MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler/packagehelp/rxMergeXdf.md

  ##Value

 For `rxMerge`: If an `outFile` is not specified, a data frame with the merged data is returned.
-If an `outFile` is specified, an [RxXdfData](RxXdfData.md) data source is returned that can be used in subsequent RevoScaleR analysis.
+If an `outFile` is specified, a data source object is returned that can be used in subsequent RevoScaleR analysis.
-For `rxMergeXdf`: If merging is successful, `TRUE` is returned; otherwise `FALSE`is returned.
+For `rxMergeXdf`: If merging is successful, `TRUE` is returned; otherwise `FALSE` is returned.